/

 Whether Apple knew it or not, these commercials and print ads brilliantly applied the storytelling matrix.
 The ads set Apple apart as a company that is changing the lives of music listeners around the globe.
 The people in these ads were cool, trendy, and talented—everything that Apple’s target customer aspired to be.

-Change x Aspirational = Disruptor
+Change x Aspirational = Disruptor.

 The success of this campaign and the bold marketing endeavors that followed have led Apple to be one of the most famous disruptor companies of our generation.